LuzFaltex/Selkhound/readme.md

 # Selkhound

-Selkhound is an open source, community-based chat app combinining the best features of Discord and Element.
+Selkhound is an open source, community-based chat app combinining the best features of Discord and Matrix.